TimTeaFan/tt_website/content/post/2023-ordering-rows/index.md

 </div>

 Finally, the most troublesome challenge in 'pandas' is no. 4: ordering by a complex expression.
-In this example we wanted to sort the model names in descending order when the engine is v-shaped, `vs == 0`, and in ascending order if its normally shaped, `vs == 1`.
+In this example we wanted to sort the model names in descending order when the engine is v-shaped, `vs == 0`, and in ascending order if it's normally shaped, `vs == 1`.

 Inspired by this <a href="https://stackoverflow.com/a/71189275/9349302" role="highlight">answer</a> on StackOverflow, the idea is to first create an empty output `DataFrame`, below `mycars2`.
 We then loop over `mycars` grouped by `vs` and create a `True` or `False` variable, `orderg`, that checks if the group name `grp_name` is `0` or not.
 We then sort each group `by='model'` and pass the `orderg` flag to the `ascending` argument before appending the data to our output object.
-Finally, we `drop` and reset the index of `mycars2` to restore the format of our inital data, but now newly ordered:
+Finally, we `drop` and reset the index of `mycars2` to restore the format of our inital data:

 <div class="highlight">